Metabolism’s Master

 Degradation pathways are inextricably linked to the biosynthetic pathways that utilize their products. -Voet and Voet

-As the concentration of MM increases, it acts as a feedback inhibitor of the supply block and decreases its flux.
-At the same time and increased concentration of MM increases the flux through the demand block (until saturation).
+As the concentration of increases, it acts as a feedback inhibitor of the supply block and decreases its flux.
+At the same time and increased concentration of increases the flux through the demand block (until saturation).

 When supply and demand pathways have equal flux, the system reaches a steady state.
 The concentration of the intermediate in such a situation is known as its steady state concentration.